How to Install Plex Media Server on Debian 12, 11, or 10

 Adjust your UFW rules if you customize any of the ports mentioned above.
 Configuring the UFW firewall for your Plex Media Server can ensure a more secure and protected media hub experience on your Debian system if it faces public connections.

-This section can be skipped and is only useful for those that will be using SSH to login into a remote Debian desktop or server.
+Note: This section is optional and only helpful if you use SSH to log in to a remote Debian desktop or server.

 If you’ve installed Plex Media Server on a remote headless server or another Debian desktop you don’t always have local access to, you’ll need to set up an SSH tunnel on your local computer for the initial setup.
 This allows outside connections to access the Plex server.